Pop Cover and Awning Care

 NOTE: VAL-A-Tear Mender will not adhere to vinyl laminate or vinyl coated fabrics.
 It is only recommended for fabrics that will absorb the adhesive.
 VAL A Tear Mender cannot be frozen.
 We will not ship this product when temperatures are below 32 degrees F.

-Natural (off white) Tan Gray Pearl Green
+Natural (off white) Tan Gray (not available) Pearl Green

 Fabric colors shown are an approximate match and may vary depending on your computer monitor.